 Quality Assurance (QA) testing is a systematic process that ensures product and service excellence.
-A qualified QA team examines the specific requirements to design, develop, and manufacture reliable products with the aim of increasing company credibility, client confidence, and the ability to be successful in a competitive environment.
+A qualified QA team examines the specific requirements to design, develop, and manufacture reliable products to increase company credibility, client confidence, and the ability to be successful in a competitive environment.

 Put simply, QA testing is an excellent technique used to prevent issues with the product you are offering and to ensure exceptional user experience for your customers.
 An organization has to ensure that its processes are efficient and effective as per the quality standards defined for software products.

-1. Build a Robust Product and Third-Party Application Knowledge Prior to Testing
+1. Build a Robust Product and Third-Party Application Knowledge before Testing

-There are many times when third-party application issues during testing can be mistaken with actual product issues.
+There are many times when third-party application issues during testing can be mistaken for actual product issues.
 This can significantly impact testing and affect your time-to-market.

 It is, therefore, important that the QA team should develop an extensive knowledge of all domains (APIs, OS, mobile, etc.) before executing test scenarios.